 This is the ongoing miraculous story of Jewish survival against countless powerful enemies who tried to destroy us.
 The survival of the Jewish people against these seemingly insurmountable odds is a revelation of God’s love for the Jewish people and proof that God has not abandoned us.

-We have all experienced this Godly revelation; we only need to recognize it.
-May this Shabbos provide many more opportunities to experience Godly revelations and the truth of the Torah and the beauty of Judaism.
+We have all experienced this Godly revelation; we need only to recognize it.
+May this Shabbos provide many more opportunities to experience Godly revelations, as well as the truth of the Torah and the beauty of Judaism.